ddvniele/ddvniele/README.md

 🖋️ I can write
     C# and SQL (learned at school)
     Swift & SwiftUI (learning by myself)
-    a bit of Objective-C (learning from iOS tweaks writing) working on HTML, CSS & JavaScript
+    a bit of Objective-C (some tweaks writing) working on HTML, CSS & JavaScript

 🕵🏻 you can find me on